Board of Governors Election

 EDS Board of Governors Members-at-Large Election Process

 The Members‑at‑Large (MAL) of the EDS Board of Governors (BoG) are elected for staggered 2-year terms.
-The 1993 Constitution and Bylaws changes mandated increasing the number of elected MAL from 18 to 22, and required that there be at least two members from each of the following geographic areas: Regions 1-7 and 9; Region 8; and Region 10.
-In 2003, EDS made changes to its Constitution and Bylaws to require that at least one elected BoG member is a Young Professional (YP – formerly Gold member).
+The EDS Constitution and Bylaws mandate the number of elected MAL to be a total of 22 members with at least two members from each of the following geographic areas: Regions 1-7 and 9; Region 8; and Region 10.
+Our Constitution and Bylaws also require that at least one elected BoG member is a Young Professional (YP – formerly Gold member).
 A Young Professional member is defined by IEEE as a member who graduated with his/her first professional degree within the last fifteen years.
 It is also required that there are at least 1.5 candidates for each opening.
-On May 20, 2017, the BoG approved to set a lifetime limit of two terms for a volunteer to serve as a BoG Member-at-Large, which must be considered for nominations.
-The EDS BoG also approved to discontinue the pilot program for one of the BoG Member-at-Large seats to be elected via the entire EDS membership.
-Accordingly, all nominees will be voted on by the EDS BoG in its meeting on December 12, 2021.
-All electees begin their term in office on January 1, 2021.
+We also have a two-term lifetime limit for a volunteer to serve as a BoG Member-at-Large, which must be considered for nominations.
+All nominees will be voted on by the EDS BoG in December 2022.
+All electees begin their term in office on January 1, 2023.
 The nominees need not be present to run for the election.
-In 2021, seven positions will be filled.
+In 2022, seven positions will be filled.

 The election procedure begins with the announcement of Call for Nominations in the EDS Newsletter.
 The slate of nominees is developed by the EDS Nominations & Elections Committee.
 Nominees are asked to submit a two‑page biographical resume and an optional 50 word personal statement in a standard format.

-The deadline for Nominations will be October 15, 2021.
+The deadline for Nominations will be October 15, 2022.
 The biographical resumes and endorsement letters will be distributed to the BoG prior to the December BoG meeting.
-The election will be held after the conclusion of the BoG meeting in December 2021.
+The election will be held after the conclusion of the BoG meeting on December 4, 2022.